What is Myofascial Release Technique?

 How does Myofascial Release Work?

-If you are built asymmetrically, as many of our patients are, the myofascia will tighten and restrict movement in response to this.
-This is why we often explain to patient that we must evaluate and treat their body, not just a the area where symptoms exist.
+If you are built asymmetrically, as many of our patients are, the myofascial will tighten and restrict movement in response to this.
+This is why we often explain to a patient that we must evaluate and treat their body, not just an area where symptoms exist.
 Often, the source of the problem is not where the pain is.
-Better management can be a game changer for the chronic pain sufferer.
+Better management can be a game-changer for the chronic pain sufferer.

 Is MRT Painful?